IBM/intro-ai-llm-workshop/docs/pre-work/README.md

             venv/Scripts/deactivate.bat
             ```

-        1. If you want to remove the virutal environment completely:
+        1. If you want to remove the virtual environment completely:
             ```shell
             rmdir /s venv
             ```